andromeda-voyager/go-router/README.md

 ## Features
 * Middleware
 * Path Parameters
-* Groups with different sets of middleware
+* Groups that allow routes to use different sets of middleware

 ## Installation